SetVenue Cancellation Policy

 §7.1 Stripe Routing

 All refunds are processed through Stripe.
 SetVenue's role is to initiate the refund request in Stripe.
-The host-rate portion of any refund is sourced from the Host's Stripe Connected Account; the Guest Service Fee portion of any refund is released by SetVenue from its own retained balance.
-SetVenue does not fund any amount beyond the Guest Service Fee component it has collected.
+In Direct-routing mode (Terms §8.2(a)), the host-rate portion of any refund is sourced from the Host's Stripe Connected Account and the Guest Service Fee portion is released by SetVenue from its own retained balance.
+In Platform-collect mode (Terms §8.2(b)), SetVenue issues the entire refund from its own Stripe account (which received the original payment as merchant of record) and makes a corresponding adjustment to the Host's pending remittance ledger, or recovers any already-remitted host share per the Property Owner Agreement §5.3.
+SetVenue does not fund any amount beyond what it has collected for the Booking.
 In Host-initiated and SetVenue-initiated (non-Guest-fault) cancellations, both portions are refunded in full per §4 and §5.

 §7.2 Timeline

 Refund processing times are governed by Stripe and the Guest's card issuer and are outside SetVenue's control once the refund is initiated.
 Typically, refunds appear on the Guest's payment-method statement within 5–10 business days of SetVenue initiating the refund.
 SetVenue is not responsible for delays caused by Stripe, card networks, or the Guest's bank, provided that SetVenue has timely initiated the refund through Stripe.
 Delays caused by SetVenue's failure to initiate are not within the scope of this exculpation (consistent with California Civil Code § 1668, which invalidates exculpation for violation of law).
-Consistent with California Civil Code § 1748.7, SetVenue's refund policy and approximate timeline are disclosed at checkout (in addition to this Policy) so that the Guest has clear and conspicuous disclosure at or before the time of sale.
+Consistent with California Civil Code § 1723 and Cal.
+Bus. & Prof. Code § 17538, SetVenue's refund policy and approximate timeline are disclosed at checkout (in addition to this Policy) so that the Guest has clear and conspicuous disclosure at or before the time of sale.

 §7.3 Partial Refund Calculation